kyleshank/docs/element-types.md

 ### Localization

-If your elements’ title and custom field values should be stored on a per-site basis, add the static `isLocalized()` method:
+If your elements’ title and custom field values should be stored on a per-site basis, add a static `isLocalized()` method:

 ```php
 public static function isLocalized(): bool